microbit-foundation/ml-trainer/docs/radio-bridge-protocol.md

 The Web Serial interface only gives a polling method for recieving the data, so we will have to process the data as it comes in.
 We could always abstract over the top of this with our own custom event, and only fire that event off if we have detected that the data has changed.
 We may not need to do this from a performance optimisation point-of-view, but it could help make the interface consistent with the existing Web Bluetooth one.

-An alternative approach would be a request/response pattern where the web app would requests specific data from the Micro:bit and then the Micro:bit would respond with the requested data.
+An alternative approach would be a request/response pattern where the web app would requests specific data from the micro:bit and then the micro:bit would respond with the requested data.
 This could create more overhead in the communication between the bridge and the web app.